MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     Stop-NAVServerInstance -ServerInstance BC140
     ```

-## Task 4: Upgrade the version 14.0 application database to the version 15.0 platform
+## Task 4: Convert the version 14.0 application database to the version 15.0 platform

 This task runs a technical upgrade on the application database to convert it from the version 14.0 platform to the version 15.0 platform.
 The conversion updates the system tables of the database to the new schema (data structure) and provides the latest platform features and performance enhancements.